vueuse/vueuse/packages/guide.md

 ### Event Filters

 From v4.0, we provide the Event Filters system to give the flexibility to control when will events get triggered.
-For example, you can use `throttleFilter` and `throttleFilter` to control the event trigger rate:
+For example, you can use `throttleFilter` and `debounceFilter` to control the event trigger rate:

 ```ts
 import { throttleFilter, debounceFilter, useLocalStorage, useMouse } from '@vueuse/core'